mguida22/InForm/README.md

 ```
 ## Running the Web Page

 To run the web page using node first check you have all the modules installed.
-Next from the root of the directorty navigate to the nodeSerialServer directory and run the following command.
+Next from the root of the directorty navigate to the web directory and run the following command.
 You will need to replace /dev/tty.usbmodem728331 with the port you are using.
 The port can be seen at the bottom right corner of the standard Arduino editor.

 ```
-$ cd nodeSerialServer/
+$ cd web/
 $ node SerialServer.js /dev/tty.usbmodem728331
 ```